 If you have income protection insurance

-You may be able to claim on your income protection insurance if you meet your policy’s requirements – for example, holding it for a certain period of time or being out of work for a certain length of time.
+You may be able to claim on your income protection insurance if you meet the policy requirements – for example, holding it for a specific period or being out of work for a certain length of time.

-Contact your insurance company immediately to find out if you would be covered in the event you lost your job.
-The insurer will be able to walk you through the process if you are eligible to make a claim.
+Contact your insurance company immediately to find out if you are covered in the event you lose your job.
+The insurer can walk you through the process if you are eligible to make a claim.

 Contact your bank or lender

-Many lenders will also offer help if you’re in financial hardship.
+Many lenders can also offer help if you’re in financial hardship.
 You may be able to take a mortgage repayment holiday or pause payments on your personal loan or credit card.

 Contact your utility provider

 Call your provider and ask to speak to a hardship officer.
 The officer may help you work out a plan to pay bills in smaller instalments, or apply emergency utility vouchers.
 These vouchers can help you meet minimum payments.

 Contact your KiwiSaver provider

 If losing your job would put you in severe financial hardship, try contacting your KiwiSaver provider.
 In certain circumstances, if you are in extreme financial need or are temporarily incapacitated, and can’t work, you may be able to access savings early.